-Then the all time favourite BBQ wine at Smashing Wines is the Chateau Massereau, Clairet.
-This is a light red, served chilled, and pairs perfectly with barbecued food - it's often called the red-wine-lovers' rosé!
+Then the all time favourite BBQ wine at Smashing Wines is the Syrah from JF Jacouton.
+This pairs perfectly with barbecued food - or cold cuts and a camembert!

 When the sun is out who doesn’t love a rosé?
-Smashing Wines recommend this organic Argentinian rose at the moment, it's light and dry, and perfect on a summer’s day.
+Smashing Wines recommend this special rosé, it's light and dry, and perfect on a summer’s day.

 For the steak lovers it always has to be a Malbec!